Our Killip Garden and Garden Club

 The Killip garden has become an integral part of developing STEM at Killip.
 The garden has grown to be an excellent channel for hands-on project-based learning with the efforts of Killip staff and community partners.

-Aligning the garden curriculum with the academic standards allows garden time not to take away from academic time while still teaching students how to grow and prepare their own food in a sustainable, safe, and financially responsible way that will have benefits throughout their lives.
+Aligning the garden curriculum with the academic standards allows garden time to not take away from academic time while still teaching students how to grow and prepare their own food in a sustainable, safe, and financially responsible way that will have benefits throughout their lives.

 We hope to bring back some of these special activities when we move into the new building.